rkuma183/wilsonmar.github.io/_posts/2017-09-23-terraform.md

    1. <a target="_blank" href="https://blog.gruntwork.io/why-we-use-terraform-and-not-chef-puppet-ansible-saltstack-or-cloudformation-7989dad2865c">
    Why we use Terraform and not Chef, Puppet, Ansible, SaltStack, or CloudFormation</a>

+   2. <a target="_blank" href="https://blog.gruntwork.io/how-to-manage-terraform-state-28f5697e68fa">
+   How to manage Terraform state</a>

    5. <a target="_blank" href="https://blog.gruntwork.io/terraform-tips-tricks-loops-if-statements-and-gotchas-f739bbae55f9">
    Terraform tips & tricks: loops, if-statements, and gotchas</a>